pipeworks-asmith/pecha_kuchas/02-horde.md

 An incomplete solution

 notes: The glaring problem with Horde is that it doesn't handle any of the non-Unreal builds.
 So your C# backend services, your Java web apps, and your Terraform deployment calls are all non-starters in Horde.
 BuildGraph can begin to fill the gap here by allowing you to "Spawn" external executables and wait for them to finish, but we're back to configuring and tweaking and hacking to get that to work.
-A complete solution likely uses Horde *in addition* to old mainstays like Jenkins, Teamcity, or Git-powered solutions like Github Actions for a full-throated CI/CD system.
+A complete solution on a project likely uses Horde *in addition* to old mainstays like Jenkins, Teamcity, or Git-powered solutions like Github Actions for a full-throated CI/CD system.

+---

+# Questions?

 ---